thephez/docs-core/docs/examples/transaction-tutorial-complex-raw-transaction.md

 ## 5. Create raw transaction

-Create the <<glossary:raw transaction>> using the [`createrawtransaction` RPC](../api/remote-procedure-calls-raw-transactions.md#createrawtransaction) much the same as before, except now we have two inputs and two outputs.
+Create the [raw transaction](../resources/glossary.md#raw-transaction) using the [`createrawtransaction` RPC](../api/remote-procedure-calls-raw-transactions.md#createrawtransaction) much the same as before, except now we have two inputs and two outputs.

 ``` bash
 ## Outputs - inputs = transaction fee, so always double-check your math!